posty65841/readme-gen/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-this project allows a user to generate a rad me from their command terminal via node js  .
+this project allows a user to generate a read me from their command terminal via node js  .